 “The Warehousing Development Regulations Act (WRDA), which was in the back burner since 2012, will be revived.
 This is a welcome move, as India needs to focus on warehousing for agriculture.

 “We are looking forward to the taxation scheme for start-ups by the Government.
 They will be taking additional measures to strengthen environment for venture capitalists and angel investors.
 This is one of the most welcome moves for the startup ecosystem.
+Since startup deductions could be helpful to new businesses when it comes to dealing with their taxes.

 “From a business standpoint, 25% corporate tax which is now stretched to companies with turnover of 250 crore rupees is going to really boost the Ministry of Micro, Small and Medium Enterprises (MSMEs) and help them grow and survive.”